Gospel & Universe

 Like the Daoists, Aurelius is fairly optimistic about a bigger Plan or Order in the universe, as if Nature were more like a mother and less like the indifferent, mechanical force of the late 19th century Naturalists.
 Aurelius sees Nature as the expression of the universal mind, just as Daoists see Nature as the instrument through which the transcendent Force of the Dao operates.

 Agnostics hope this is the case, yet remain doubtful.
 They’re more like Keats, who stands on the peak of Ben Nevis and concludes, “all my eye doth meet / Is mist and crag, not only on this height, / But in the world of thought and mental might!”
 In “When I Have Fears That I May Cease to Be,” Keats laments that he might never obtain fame, but then he realizes that fame isn’t as important as living the moment with the woman he loves, just breathing by her side.
 Keats’ Romanticism prefigures existentialism here, in that phenomenology — living or being in itself — trumps grand abstract notions.
-He concludes his poem: “then on the shore / Of the wide world I stand alone, and think / Till love and fame to nothingness do sink.”
+Keats concludes his poem: “then on the shore / Of the wide world I stand alone, and think / Till love and fame to nothingness do sink.”

 I borrow from Keats in the following poem, which argues that the Grace of religion would be a wonderful thing, yet it isn’t a sure thing: